 Finally, the schema.sql can be used to create the schema for JPA-managed entities, and data.sql can be used to populate it.

 DROP TABLE IF EXISTS TBL_EMPLOYEES; CREATE TABLE TBL_EMPLOYEES ( id INT AUTO_INCREMENT PRIMARY KEY, first_name VARCHAR(250) NOT NULL, last_name VARCHAR(250) NOT NULL, email VARCHAR(250) DEFAULT NULL );

 INSERT INTO TBL_EMPLOYEES (first_name, last_name, email) VALUES ('Lokesh', 'Gupta', 'email@example.com'), ('Deja', 'Vu', 'firstname.lastname@example.org'), ('Caption', 'America', 'email@example.com');

 To display trace information for executed SQL statements in the H2 database, we can use the property: ‘spring.h2.console.settings.trace‘.

 6. Accessing H2 Console on Browser

 By default, the console view of the H2 database is disabled.
 We must enable it to view and access it in the browser.
 Note that we can customize the URL of the H2 console, which, by default, is

 Start the spring boot application and access the console in the browser with this URL :

 Now enter the configured username and password.
 We can verify the table structure and default data inserted through SQL files.

-In this Spring boot with H2 database tutorial, we learned to configure, initialize and access the H2 database through a spring boot application using simple properties configuration options.
+In this Spring Boot H2 example, we learned to configure, initialize and access the H2 database through a Spring Boot application using simple properties configuration options.